wilaak/radix-router/README.md

 By default the router strips trailing slashes, so registering a route like `/about` will also match `/about/` or even `/about//////`.
 While this is common behavior in most routers, you may prefer enforcing a single canonical URL.
 This prevents duplicate content for search engines, ensures consistency, improves caching efficiency, and simplifies analytics.

-> [!WARNING]
+> [!CAUTION]
-> Using paths from `rawurldecode()` in headers can cause security vulnerabilities as it will allow injecting dangerous characters like `%0A` for newlines.
-Always use the encoded path when redirecting.
+> Never use paths from `rawurldecode()` directly in HTTP headers.
+Decoded paths may contain dangerous characters (like `%0A` for newlines) that can lead to header injection vulnerabilities.
+Always use the original, encoded path when setting headers or performing redirects.
+Validate and sanitize user input as needed.

 #### Collapse Slashes